rkumar0322/DeanJain-Farewell/Dean.md

 #### Poornima Says:
 #### Dean: The Great Leader and Motivator
 ##### A Dedicated and an Inspiring Leader from whom we had a wonderful learning experience through this BLAZE platform.

+---
+---

+#### Vishnu Says:
-#### Thank you for all the support and guidance.
-All the best for your future endeavours...
+##### Thank you for being a guiding light for us.
+You have taught us the importance of striving for excellence every step of the way.
+I wish you all the best for your future endeavors
 ---
 :heart::purple_heart::green_heart::blue_heart: